Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 You can use chopped broccoli or buy the whole stalks and cut up coarsely.
 Steam veggies until tender crisp.
 Combine rest of ingredients and mix with cooked veggies.
 Put into large casserole and bake at 350 degrees F for 30 minutes.

 By Robin from Washington, IA

 Combine all ingredients except onion rings.
 Mix well and pour into a greased baking dish.
 Top with french fried onion rings.
 Cover and bake 350 degrees F for 45 minutes.
-Remove lid or foil and bake 10-15 minutes to allow onion rings to brown.

 Can put 2 cups diced chicken in to make a complete meal.

 (I made this last week, instead of the veggies it called for, I used a bag of chopped broccoli, a jar of pimento (for color) and odds and ends portions of frozen bagged veggies I had accumulating.
 It worked out great, my husband loved it!)

 This casserole is packed full of veggies that are in season right now and is very tasty.
 Even the hardcore veggie haters love it!

 One of the yummiest casseroles ever!
 Love the mix of veggies!